-EES hosts a departmental seminar most weeks that classes are in session, and graduate students are required to attend these.
-The department views these seminars as important opportunities to lean about current research, assess presentation styles, showcase the department to visitors, and meet scientific peers.
+Graduate students are required to attend the EES departmental seminars that are held most weeks that classes are in session.
+The department views these seminars as important opportunities to learn about current research, assess presentation styles, showcase the department to visitors, and meet scientific peers.
 While no formal attendance is taken, absence from more than an occasional seminar will be noted and logged in the student's annual review.
-Lack of engagement with the seminars series could factor into financial-aid decisions and certification that the student is making adequate progress.
+Lack of engagement with the seminars series could factor into financial aid decisions and certification that the student is making adequate progress.